tcouch/rsd-talks/technical/continuous.md

 Automated Tests of Servers
 --------------------------

-Now we can also define *automated tests* for the machines we provision, asserting that they provide the services we expect.
+Now we can commission local servers automatically, we can define *automated tests* for the machines we provision, asserting that they provide the services we expect.

 * Run the vagrantfile to trigger the same puppet manifest as we use in production